Today's Best Tech Deals

 Spotty multi-user editing aside, Word for iOS is a continued improvement over the initial offering of the app.
 Free editing for many documents, direct access to files stored in Dropbox, and an app you can now use to edit Word files on your iPhone combine to make Word for iOS and essential tool for anyone who needs to create and edit Office documents on their iOS devices.

-Word for iOSMacworld Rating
+Microsoft Word for iOS

 Free editing for many documents, direct access to files stored in Dropbox, and an app you can now use to edit Word files on your iPhone combine to make Word for iOS and essential tool for anyone who needs to create and edit Office documents on their iOS devices.